clg-admin/openmodels_lac/docs/source/index.rst

 OpenModelsLAC is a collection of open-source greenhouse gas (GHG) emission models developed for countries in Latin America and the Caribbean.
 These models cover all IPCC sectors in a single, integrated tool, designed for Nationally Determined Contribution (NDC) updates and Long-Term Strategy (LTS) pathways.

+All models are built using the **MOMF** (Multipurpose OSeMOSYS-based Modeling Framework), which enables rapid development and parameterization of OSeMOSYS models.
+See :doc:`overview` for details about the framework.

 Countries Currently Modeled
 ---------------------------